AnnaWilliford/SWC_Fall2019/Lesson6_ReproducibleResearchR.md

 ```
 The mean of life expectancy column is 59.4744394.
 ```
-Don't let these in-line chunks get split across lines.

 ## Other output options

 You can also convert R Markdown to a PDF or a Word document.
 Click the little triangle next to the "Knit HTML" button to get a drop-down menu.
 Or you could put `pdf_document` or `word_document` in the header of the file.

-> ## Tip: Creating PDF documents
->
-> Creating .pdf documents may require installation of some extra software.
-If required this is detailed in an error message.
->
-> Tex for windows is available [here](http://miktex.org/2.9/setup).
->
-> Tex for mac is available [here](http://tug.org/mactex).

 ## Resources